44 Gorgeous Grey Gemstones & Crystals with Photos

 meteorite

-Meteorites are fragments from outer space that can exhibit various shades of a grey color.
+Meteorites are fragments from outer space that can exhibit various shades of grey.
 They are revered for their cosmic origins and are believed to carry unique energies.

 1. Iron Meteorites: Iron meteorites, such as those from the Campo del Cielo or Sikhote-Alin falls, are often used in jewelry due to their metallic appearance and distinctive Widmanstätten patterns.
 These patterns form when the meteorite's iron and nickel alloys slowly cool over millions of years, creating intricate crisscrossing lines.